wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     )(CaptionedImageBase);
     ```

-   Next, lets pass in some HOC's via withDesign to make our component editable.
+   Next, lets pass in some HOC's via `withDesign` to create a "Component Token"
+   which makes our component editable.

     ```
-    const asCaptionedImage = flow(
+    const asEditableCaptionedImage = flow(
       withDesign({
         Image: asBodilessImage('image'),
         Body: asEditorBasic(